A Byte Out of History - FBI Firearms Collection

 The Bureau Gets its Guns: The Origin of the FBI Firearms Collection

-If you've ever taken the FBI tour --now closed for extensive renovations--you know that we have some interesting crime-fighting reference collections.
+If you’ve ever taken the FBI tour, you know that we have some interesting crime-fighting reference collections.

 Such as: Tire designs and paint color samples from nearly every car ever made in the U.S. Extensive stationery, typefaces, and watermarks.
 And handwriting specimens from known forgers.
 All valuable tools for analyzing evidence and pinpointing criminals.